jd-coderepos/llms4subjects/shared-task-datasets/TIBKAT/all-subjects/README.md

 |        | Thesis      | de       | 8   | 3,325| 169.4 |
 |        |             | en       | 8   | 1,133| 185.6 |

 For more insights into dataset statistics, visit the `data-statistics` subfolder.
-The dataset can be downloaded from the `data` subfolder
+The dataset can be downloaded from the `data` subfolder.